I’ve put together a list of the best Melbourne date ideas for under $50. I hope you like it!

-There are a number of sites that let you buy and sell tickets often cheaper that cost price when people can no longer attend a gig.
+There are a number of sites that let you buy and sell tickets often cheaper than cost price when people can no longer attend a gig.
 If you have a specific concert in mind you can check these websites for a bargain.
 Please note they operate in a grey area of the law as it is especially ticket scalping and there are risks involved with using these sites but you are an adult- so you do you.

-Go to a Jazz bar
+6. Go to a Jazz bar

 My personal favourite is Birds Basement which usually has concerts on so you will need to check prices but there are others in which you can just walk in, get a drink and listen to some live music without paying.

-There are a number of free concerts on during summer like the Melbourne Symphony Orchestra series at the Sidney Myer Music Bowel and the Stonnington Summer Series concerts – check their what’s on calendars for dates and then pack a picnic and go early for a prime spot.
+There are a number of free concerts on during summer like the Melbourne Symphony Orchestra series at the Sidney Myer Music Bowl and the Stonnington Summer Series concerts – check their what’s on calendars for dates and then pack a picnic and go early for a prime spot.

 Local comedy nights are great value for money, especially now as we are getting close to the Melbourne International Comedy Festival so famous comedians like to test out their material.
 My favourite is Local Laughs at the Local Taphouse in St Kilda which run comedy nights every Monday at 8:30pm for $15.